testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB real-time advanced analytics.md

     ![The Solution diagram is described in the text following this diagram.](../Media/outline-architecture.png 'Solution diagram')

     The solution begins with the payment transaction systems writing transactions to Azure Cosmos DB.
 With change feed enabled in Cosmos DB, the transactions can be read as a stream of incoming data within an Azure Databricks notebook, using the `azure-cosmosdb-spark` connector, and stored long-term within an Azure Databricks Delta table backed by Azure Data Lake Storage.
 The Delta tables efficiently manage inserts and updates (e.g., upserts) to the transaction data.
 Tables created in Databricks over this data can be accessed by business analysts using dashboards and reports in Power BI, by using Power BI's Spark connector.
-Data scientists and engineers can create their own reports against this data, using Azure Databricks notebooks.
+Alternately, semantic models can be stored in Azure Analysis Service to serve data to Power BI, eliminating the need to keep a dedicated Databricks cluster running for reporting.
+Data scientists and engineers can create their own reports against Databricks tables, using Azure Databricks notebooks.
 Azure Databricks also supports training and validating the machine learning model, using historical data stored in Azure Data Lake Storage.
 The model can be periodically re-trained using the data stored in Delta tables or other historical tables.
 The Azure Machine Learning service is used to deploy the trained model as a real-time scoring web service running on a highly available Azure Kubernetes Service cluster (AKS cluster).
 The trained model is also used in scheduled offline scoring through Databricks jobs, and the "suspicious activity" output is stored in Azure Cosmos DB so it is globally available in regions closest to Woodgrove Bank's customers through their web applications.
 Finally, Azure Key Vault is used to securely store secrets, such as account keys and connection strings, and serves as a backing for Azure Databricks secret scopes.

     > **Note**: The preferred solution is only one of many possible, viable approaches.